Dennis Washington: Washington Companies

+Political activity

+Together with his spouse, Washington contributed $1 million to Donald Trump's 2020 presidential campaign.

 Personal life

 Washington is married to Phyllis and lives in Missoula, Montana.
 His son, Kyle Washington, is co-chairman of Seaspan Marine Corporation.

 Washington also owns a private estate on Stuart Island, British Columbia, including a fishing lodge and golf course.
 The Washington–Grizzly Stadium for football at the University of Montana is named for him.

 His private yacht Attessa IV has been featured in Forbes magazine.
 He has a Boeing Business Jet, 737-700 registration N162WC.